nativewind/nativewind/apps/website/docs/quick-starts/expo.md

 };
 ```

-### React Native Web 0.17
+### Expo SDK <=45

-Expo SDK <=46 only supports React Native Web 0.17 which cannot output classNames.
+Expo SDK <=45 only supports React Native Web <=0.17 which cannot output classNames.
 You need to change the NativeWindStyleSheet output to use `native` for all platforms.

 ```tsx
 // App.js